yugabyte/yugabyte-db/cloud/README.md

 # Cloud Native Deployments

-This folder consists of the various ways you can deploy YugaByte DB using various cloud-native technologies.
+This folder consists of the various ways you can deploy YugabyteDB using various cloud-native technologies.

 Here is a list of currently supported deployment integrations.